-At the 2019 College of Engineering Awards Banquet sponsored by Tau Beta Pi, Kelly received the Lou Takacs Engineering Co-op Award, given annually to the co-op of the year.
-Because commitment to the co-op program means graduating in five years instead of four, Kelly wasn’t sure she should accept NASA’s offer to co-op midway through her academic career.
+At the 2019 College of Engineering Awards Banquet sponsored by Tau Beta Pi, Lynch received the Lou Takacs Engineering Co-op Award — given annually to the co-op of the year.
+Because commitment to the program means graduating in five years instead of four, Lynch wasn’t sure she should accept NASA’s Pathways Internship offer in 2018.

 “I remember calling my parents and explaining, ‘If I take it, I will have to graduate an entire year later, but I’ll most likely have a job at NASA at the end of it.’
 They said, ‘No question.
 Do it.’”

-Working on the life-support systems for the Orion capsule that will take astronauts to Mars.
-“The life-support systems team had a high concentration of chemical engineers because the systems themselves are chemical engineering processes.”
+- Working on the life-support systems for the Orion capsule that will take astronauts to the Moon and beyond.
+“The life-support systems team had a high concentration of chemical engineers because the systems necessary for keeping astronauts alive are chemical engineering processes.”

-Handling International Space Station hardware.
-“I planned and completed surveillance testing, which is taking a piece of hardware out of storage once a year to make sure it can still be used.
-One piece I performed testing on is a backup for the one on the International Space Station right now.”
+- Handling International Space Station hardware.
+“I planned and completed surveillance testing, which is where hardware is taken out of storage once a year and tested to ensure it is still functional.
+The piece of equipment I performed testing on is a backup for one on the International Space Station right now.”